google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/timely-precise-relevant/good-notification.markdown

 You'll have opportunities to monetize the user experience once they're in your app.
 Don't blow it by spamming your users when they're not.
-If you spam your users with notifications, you may loose them altogether.
+If you spam your users with notifications, you may lose them altogether.

 ### Don't Include your Website Name or Domain {#no-website}